Primary Source: Legislative and Litigation Updates from California Justice Center (1/13/25-1/19/25)

-Primary Source: Weekly Legislative and Litigation Updates from California Justice Center
+Primary Source: Legislative and Litigation Updates from California Justice Center

 Julie Hamill tracks legislative and litigation updates relevant to California Justice Center’s mission, and shares weekly posts here to provide you with direct access to primary sources and easy to follow summaries of the most important legal issues impacting Californians.